tjhickey724/reactnative/courses/CS153aSum25Brandeis.md

 ---

 ### Lesson 14 Mon 6/30/25
-Deployment
+We discuss other technologies (e.g. React with NextJS, NodeJS/Express with SQL)

 ### Lesson 15 Tue 7/1/25
-Deployment
+We explore deployment options

-### Lesson 16 Tue 7/2/25
+### Lesson 16 Wed 7/2/25
 We have our final project showcase the last two days of class.
-All students give demos of their apps and answer questions.
+There are 30 students and each will prepare a 5 minute video demoing their app.
-We also review all of the asynchronous students apps.
+We will watch the videos, test their apps if they are deployed, and review them.

-### Lesson 17 Tue 7/3/25
+### Lesson 17 Thu 7/3/25
 We have our final project showcase the last two days of class.